reactd/reactd/README.md

 # Todo

+- Describe the spirit of the project and its intended scope
-Explain architecture and how it fits in current stack List problems that need to be solved to a fully isomorphic app For each problem, write about the different solutions
+- Explain architecture and how it fits in current stack
+- List problems that need to be solved to a fully isomorphic app
+- For each problem, write about the different solutions

 # License